Team Size Policy

 During the practice season, each age group shall practice at the designated times.
 Coaches may, after consultation with parents, move a swimmer into another age group to help manage the number of swimmers in each lane.

 Shenandoah Shark registration will open first to returning Shark swim families and Shenandoah residents, regardless of prior team participation, on Feb.
 13, at 8 a.m.
-It will end at noon on Feb.
-24. Early registration is strongly suggested.
+It will end at on Feb.
+26. Early registration is strongly suggested.

-The age group cap function will NOT be activated during pre-registration.
-If the cap is met during pre-registration, there will be no further registrations allowed in that age group during regular registration.
+If the age group cap is met during pre-registration, there will be no further registrations allowed in that age group during regular registration.

 Open registration will begin at 8 a.m.
 Feb.
-25. The registration caps will be enforced at that time.
-Failure to pay registration fees and/or turn in the Volunteer Incentive Program check by 5 p.m. on March 20 will result in registration forfeiture.
+27. The registration caps will be enforced at that time.

 If an age group's cap is met, parents may elect to place their swimmer(s) on a waiting list.

 The board will manage the waiting list, with the preference of all siblings within a family are able to join the team.
 If a returning swim family registers after early registration, their swimmer(s) may be put on a waiting list.
-The board will use the following policy to address the waiting list once registration closes on March 20:
+The board will use the following policy to address the waiting list once registration closes.

 - Priority 1: Siblings of returning team members currently registered for the current season.